opensafely-core/ehrql/docs/tutorial/running-ehrql.md

 7                 | 8                 | 2021-01-27        | 3484711000001105
 9                 | 9                 | 2015-03-14        | 3484711000001105
 ```

-:warning: If you see an error when trying to access these tables,
-check that you have the [dummy data files in the correct location](installation-and-setup.md#check-all-the-files-are-in-the-correct-place).

 And you can enter ehrQL to perform queries, such as this one: